microsoft/vscode-arduino/BRANCHNOTES.md

 Remove this as this messes in an unpredictable and helpless way with Intellisense [src/langService/completionProvider.ts](src/langService/completionProvider.ts)

-Remove this folder as this is not necessary when Intellisense works properly:
+Review this folder as some of this is probably obsolete when Intellisense works properly:
 ```
-syntaxes/
+syntaxes/arduino.configuration.json
+syntaxes/arduino.tmLanguage
+# Within package.json
+  {
+    "language": "cpp",
+    "path": "./syntaxes/arduino.tmLanguage",
+    "scopeName": "source.cpp.arduino"
+  },
 ```